thien/VariableFinder/README.md

 # VariableFinder
-PHP Based variable and function sniffer.
+fairly unintelligent and rushed PHP Based variable and function sniffer.
 Displays finding as a table, alongside its location.
+Will try its best to remove duplicates.

 ## Setup
 Just change the directory variable to the root folder of your PHP based program, and load the php file.